Corfu has an excellent bus service that will help you discover Corfu Town, reach its main beach resorts and explore the wider island.

 Corfu Blue Buses

-Corfu City Buses are known localled as the ‘blue buses‘.
-These buses serving Corfu Town and the surrounding area including the airport, port, Benitses, Gouvia, Dassia, and Ipsos.
+Corfu City Buses are known locally as the ‘blue buses‘.
+These buses serve Corfu Town and the surrounding area, including the airport, port, and up/down the coast as far as Benitses, Gouvia, Dassia, and Ipsos.

-The buses are smaller and lower than the KTEL coaches, with more standing room (some are bendy-buses).
+The buses are smaller and lower than the coaches which are used for the KTEL cross-island routes, with more standing room (some are bendy buses).

 Routes

-Probably the most useful to tourists is number 15 which travels between the airport, the port, the KTEL bus station, and San Rocco square.
+Probably the most useful line for tourists is number 15 which travels between the airport, the port, the main KTEL bus station, and San Rocco square.

 The main routes are: